 Our usual day includes:

-Brass lessons take place on a Wednesday with Mr Crook.
+Brass lessons take place on a Wednesday with Ms Martin.
 Please ensure that instruments are brought to school every week.

 P.E. lessons take place on Wednesdays and Thursdays.
 Please ensure that the appropriate kit (purple T shirt, black shorts, pumps and trainers) are in school.
 Please note - an optional P.E. hoody has been introduced this year.